 When it comes to font colour, feel free to get creative.
 Choose a shade that contrasts your background to ensure your text stands out and is legible.
 You can use the “set text colour” tool to pick a custom colour.
 This is a great way to personalise your photo book cover design, right down to the tiniest detail.

 Design Tip: Pick out colours that are elsewhere in your image, such as the pink of the bunny ears in the image above.
 By working with the other colours in the photo, you can make sure your text doesn’t clash.

 Software Tip: After you select a custom colour in the Text Colour tool, you can then use the “Add to Custom Colours” function to save it for later.
 This is great for adding matching pieces of Clipart or adding more of the same shade throughout your CEWE PHOTOBOOK to help keep your colour scheme cohesive.

 Photo Book Cover Highlights

 Our custom cover embossing one of our most popular add-ons.
 These highlights feature a raised effect and can be added to most of our hardback photobooks, giving a luxurious, tactile finish to your cover art.
-These highlights are only available if your CEWE PHOTOBOOK has been created with our software.
+These highlights are only available if your photo book has been personalised with our software.

 They’re available in Silver, Gold and Gloss, and can be applied to both text and selected pieces of Clipart.
 For this photo book cover design we’d like to use the Gloss effect, and we can view which embellishments are available with Gloss Highlights by selecting the “Gloss Highlights” filter in the drop-down menu on the left.
 The great thing about the Gloss effect is that it’s a shiny, raised texture that can be applied over any colour.